yermandy/deepfake-detection/README.md

-# ❗ Updated version of this work accepted to WACV 2026 ❗
+# ❗ Updated WACV 2026 paper announcement ❗

 We are excited to announce that our [new paper](https://arxiv.org/abs/2508.06248) has been accepted to WACV 2026!
 The updated version includes additional experiments, models, and insights.
 Check out the latest version on [GitHub](https://github.com/yermandy/GenD).